William Meade: Death and legacy

 Bishop Meade died in Richmond, Virginia, aged 72, on March 14, 1862.
 After a funeral at St. Paul's Church in Richmond, his body was placed in a vault in Hollywood Cemetery.
 The monument and remains were later moved to the Virginia Theological Seminary in Alexandria.

 Not long after Meade's death, the counties adjacent to his home counties of Frederick and Clarke seceded from Virginia and became the state of West Virginia.
 The General Convention organized the Episcopal Diocese of West Virginia in 1877.
 Its first bishop, George William Peterkin, was a VTS graduate who had served with Meade's son in the Confederate army, and whose vocation Bishop Meade had fostered.
 Furthermore, Peterkin's long-serving successor at Baltimore's Memorial Church, Dr. William Meade Dame had been named in the bishop's honor.

 In 1868, Virginia's diocesan council authorized a church near the Meade family's estates in White Post, which was begun in 1872 under the direction of Rev. John Ravenscroft Jones (rector of Meade's home Cunninham Chapel Parish as well as disciplined for his Confederate sympathies by occupying Union forces) and consecrated in 1875.
 Although inactive for a time, it now again has an active congregation, as well as graveyard which contains many Meade family graves and a Confederate memorial.
-Furthermore, in 1869, the rector of Christ Church in Alexandria, Randolph Harrison McKim (a former Confederate veteran), organized a mission church for African American Episcopalians in the city where Meade had long served.
-In 1870, Bishop Johns consecrated that church in honor of his mentor, Meade Memorial Church in Alexandria.
+Furthermore, in 1869, the rector of Christ Church in Alexandria, Randolph Harrison McKim (a Confederate veteran), organized a mission church for African American Episcopalians in the city where Meade had long served.
+In 1870, Bishop Johns consecrated that church in honor of his mentor, Meade Memorial Episcopal Church in Alexandria.
 Initially serviced by Rev. McKim and various VTS seminarians, it remains an active congregation.